Elvis FANtasy Fest

 Mom interviewing D.J.
 Fontana (drummer)

 With contributions from fans, the TCP Memorial Benefit Committee commissioned a commemorative marker containing a time capsule filled with notes and remembrances submitted by Elvis fans.
-The marker also recognizes Presley’s final Market Square Arena concert on June 26, 1977, and was originally placed along the Indianapolis Cultural Trail in 2002 on the concert’s 25th anniversary.
+The marker honors Presley’s final Market Square Arena concert on June 26, 1977, while also reflecting the TCP Memorial Benefit Committee’s role in preserving Elvis’ legacy at that historic site.
+It was originally placed along the Indianapolis Cultural Trail in 2002 on the concert’s 25th anniversary.

 “It was important to honor and acknowledge the history of the site,” said Jim Crossin of Flaherty & Collins.